 According to a report from the Times of India, Chinese military spokesman Liang Yang said, "Chinese and Russian participants will undertake defense, rescue, and anti-submarine operations, in addition to joint-island seizing missions and other activities."

 The Times of India noted China has sent 10 naval vessels to take part in the exercise, along with 11 aircraft, eight helicopters, and other military assets.
 Russia is reportedly sending three surface combatants, two supply vessels, and other assets as well.

-Breitbart News reported that two of the vessels Russia sent were an Udaloy-class “large anti-submarine ship” (often referred to as a destroyer in Western media) and a Ropucha-class landing ship.
+Two of the vessels Russia sent were an Udaloy-class "large anti-submarine ship" (often referred to as a destroyer in Western media) and a Ropucha-class landing ship.

 The South China Sea has seen a number of incidents in the past few years involving Chinese forces.
 Shortly before the international tribunal issued its ruling on China's claims, Chinese forces sank a Vietnamese fishing boat and then interfered with rescue operations.
 Chinese aircraft have also made a number of close passes to U.S. Navy P-8 Poseidon maritime patrol aircraft and EP-3E Aries II electronic surveillance aircraft, including some within ten feet.

 One such close pass in 2001 went wrong, and a Chinese J-8 "Finback" collided with a U.S. Navy EP-3E Aries II.
 The Chinese plane crashed, killing the pilot, Wang Wei, while the EP-3E made an emergency landing on Hainan Island, where the 24-person crew was held for ten days.
 Lieutenant Shane Osborn received the Distinguished Flying Cross for his actions after the incident.